 Faculty, students, staff, and contractors are required to wear face masks (made-for-purpose only, no bandanas, no vents) in all public areas of the GU-Q building.
 This includes the underground parking lot, all entrances, and classrooms.
 You do not have to wear a mask while working alone in your office with the door closed or while seated to eat your food.

 Faculty are encouraged to hold office hours virtually to the extent possible.
 In-person office hours can only be held once students are allowed to return to the GU-Q building.
-This date has not yet been determined.
 If it is necessary to meet students in person, then you will need to hold such meetings in a location other than your faculty office.
 This is because, for health and safety reasons, the capacity of all faculty offices is one person only.
 Alternate meeting venues have been identified to facilitate meetings with students.
 These include four conference rooms (0D09, 1D10, 1D63, 1D34) and four seminar rooms (0D03, 0D04, 1D03, 1D04).
-Faculty are asked to please reserve meeting times in these rooms at least one day in advance by contacting Katja Watterott-Schmidt via email at email@example.com.
+Faculty are asked to please reserve meeting times in these rooms at least one day in advance by contacting Katja Watterott-Schmidt via email at firstname.lastname@example.org.

 Faculty are able to request books for pick up in the Library or at the VIP entrance through the Library Item Request Form.
 Please be advised that due to health and safety precautions, library users are not currently able to retrieve books directly from the stacks.